Non-formal communication

 These are a way of using eye-pointing to communicate through pictures, symbols, letters, numbers and words.

-Computer-aided augmentative and alternative communication tools
+Augmentative and alternative communication (AAC) devices

-Symbols used in augmentative and alternative communication (AAC) tools include gestures, photographs, pictures, line drawings, letters and words.
+Symbols used in augmentative and alternative communication (AAC) include gestures, photographs, pictures, line drawings, letters and words.

 Other types of communication